WARner95/shared-shopping-list-server/README.md

 ==========

 This project is the server side for the Shared Shopping List app I'm developing.
-It's base on Node.js and GraphQL, using graphql-yoga.
+It's based on Node.js and GraphQL, using graphql-yoga.

 ## Instalation